BlueCollarWorker/BlueCollarWorker/README.md

 --->

 Hi, I’m @BlueCollarWorker.
 I am interested in AI, automation of processes, ETLs, and microservices.
-I am proficient in python and currently learning golang.
+I am proficient in python and julia and bit of this and that.
-I mostly develop on Windows but I want to learn development on Linux using Docker containers.
+I mostly develop on Windows but I am interested in devloping in Linux and Docker containers.